AntoCuc/php-rest-server/README.md

 The Php Rest Server requires:

 * Apache with mod_rewrite enabled
-* PHP 5 or greater
+* PHP 5.4 or newer

 ## Installation